 Pilgrims usually begin their ascent to Hemkund Sahib before sunrise.
 The path to Hemkund Sahib is stone-paved and is moderately steep to climb on.
-The path always ascends and there is no flat or sections that go downhill.
-When you look up the mountainside you can see a saffron-coloured flag atop the ridge above.
+The path always ascends and there are no flat or sections that go downhill.
+When you look up the mountainside you can see a saffron-colored flag atop the ridge above.
 This flag indicates the location of Hemkund Sahib Gurdwara.
-En route you pass a forest and then come across high altitude meadows.
+En-route, you pass forest and then come across high altitude meadows.

 The Hemkund Lake is a serene lake in the heart of the mountains and is fed by the nearby springs and waterfalls.
 Spend some time sitting next to the lake.
 Sitting on the banks of the glacial lake surrounded by seven mountain peaks, it is a treat to the eyes and refreshing to the soul.

-The Hemkund Sahihb gurudwara has a langar where all visitors usually have their lunch before returning back.
+The Hemkund Sahib gurudwara has a langar where all visitors usually have their lunch before returning back.

 The Valley of Flowers is one of the most mesmerizing places on earth and visitors have described it as nothing short of paradise on earth.

 Do plan a visit to the Valley of Flowers.